balb/SpaceBusDriver/SPECIFICATION.md

 All visual assets are generated programmatically (procedurally) at runtime.
 - **Background:** A black void with small, white, randomly placed rectangles representing stars, filling the entire game world.
 - **Space Bus:** A yellow rectangular body with a light blue "cockpit" section.
+- **Aliens:**
+    - **Red Alien:** A red circle with a single, aggressive-looking triangular eye.
-- **Alien:** A green circle with a smaller black circle for an eye.
+    - **Green Alien:** A green circle with a smaller black circle for an eye, looking off to the side.
+    - **Purple Alien:** A purple circle with a single, sleepy-looking oval eye.
 - **Passenger:** A blue character with a circular head and a rectangular body.
 - **Planets:**
     - **Home Planet:** A medium-sized blue circle.